HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/container_deployments/dx_performance_medium_cfg.md

 To achieve the 10000 concurrent users mark, an initial set of runs was done with a lower number of users on a multiple node setup with varying numbers of worker nodes.
 The tests started with three worker nodes.
 The number of worker nodes and pods was increased as needed to achieve the desired load with an acceptable error rate (< 0.01%).
 After establishing the number of nodes, further steps were taken to optimize the limits on the available resources for each pod, as well as the ratios of key pods to each other.

-- The following section below provides details for the [WCM Default Test Data - 200 pages](../container_deployments/dx_performance_medium_cfg.html#wcm-default-test-data-200-pages), [DAM Default Test Data - 25,000 assets](l#dam-default-test-data-25000-assets), and [Pages and portlets default test data - 80 pages](../container_deployments/dx_performance_medium_cfg.html#pages-and-portlets-default-test-data-80-pages).
+- The following section below provides details for the [WCM default test data - 200 pages](#wcm-default-test-data-200-pages), [DAM default test data - 25,000 assets](#dam-default-test-data-25000-assets), and [Pages and portlets default test data - 80 pages](#pages-and-portlets-default-test-data-80-pages).

 #### WCM default test data - 200 pages

 This setup is common in most of the scenarios where there are multi-nested site areas in libraries with content such as rich text, PDF files, and images in a page and nearly 200 pages in a medium configuration.
-Refer to the following list for the description of this setup:
+Refer to the following list for more information about this setup:

 - The default test data has a WCM design library called "PerformanceTestDesign" and five content libraries named "PerformanceTestContent01" through "PerformanceTestContent05".